chef/chef-web-docs/chef_master/source/windows.rst

 ``checksum``
    **Ruby Type:** String

    The SHA-256 checksum of the file.
 Use to prevent a file from being re-downloaded.
-When the local file matches the checksum, the chef-client does not download it.
+When the local file matches the checksum, the Chef Infra Client does not download it.
 Use when a URL is specified by the ``source`` property.

 ``installer_type``
    **Ruby Type:** Symbol